-- Allocation of QoS between the MTA and the CMTS. - Specification of the interfaces which are available for control and delivery of QoS in PacketCable Networks. - Support for PacketCable embedded MTAs. - Support for Network-based Call Signaling (NCS) [11].
+- Allocation of QoS between the MTA and the CMTS. - Specification of the interfaces which are available for control and delivery of QoS in PacketCable Networks. - Support for PacketCable embedded MTAs. - Support for Network-based Call Signaling (NCS) [5].

-This specification assumes that DOCSIS QoS (specifically RFI version 1.1 [9]) is used to control and deliver QoS across the DOCSIS networks.
+This specification assumes that DOCSIS QoS (specifically RFI version 1.1 [4] or later) is used to control and deliver QoS across the DOCSIS networks.
+Any reference to DOCSIS in this document is understood to be DOCSIS version 1.1 or later.